 - 81 Mortar Platoon (Section de Mortiers 81, S81)

-The HQ + S81 + SER jumped over Drop Zone Alpha as the first wave of the regiment in the previous day.
-On the contrary, the 4th Company would jump over Drop Zone Bravo.
-It is a newly set up drop zone situated in the east, close to the New Town of Kolwezi.
-The legionnaires of the second wave were dropped successfully and shortly afterward, they joined their comrades from the rest of the regiment.
+The HQ, S81, and SER jumped over Drop Zone Alpha as the first wave of the regiment the day before.
+However, the 4th Company would jump over Drop Zone Bravo.
+This was a newly set up drop zone situated in the east, close to the New Town of Kolwezi.
+The legionnaires of the second wave were successfully dropped, and shortly afterward, joined their comrades from the rest of the regiment.

-The 20th of May was marked by cleaning out of Kolwezi.
-The 1st Company was clearing the southern part of the Old Town; several rebel groups were hidden there.
-The 2nd Company was clearing the western part of the Old Town.
-Lieutenant Raymond would be wounded through it.
-The 3rd Company was clearing the New Town first.
-The unit would later move to Manika, a native quarter situated south-west of the New Town.
-Manika had served as the main base of support to rebels and their headquarters.
+May 20 was marked by the cleaning out of Kolwezi.
+The 1st Company cleared the southern part of the Old Town; several rebel groups were hidden there.
+Meanwhile, the 2nd Company set to clearing the western part of the Old Town.
+Lieutenant Raymond would be wounded in the process.
+The 3rd Company first started clearing the New Town, before moving to Manika, a native quarter situated southwest of the New Town.
+Manika had served as the main base of support for the rebels and their headquarters.

-The freshly dropped 4th Company were holding their position east of Kolwezi.
-In the afternoon, the company would move to the north-west.
+The dropped men of the 4th Company were holding their position east of Kolwezi.
+In the afternoon, the company moved to the northwest.

-The SER and S81 had been clearing the northern part of the town before they moved to Camp Forrest, an old police facility located north of the New Town.
+The SER and S81 cleared the northern part of the town before moving on to Camp Forrest, an old police facility located north of the New Town.

 Belgian paratroopers to Kolwezi